vushu/vex_logger/README.md

 - tiny
 - header only logger

-copy the logger.h in your project and use. all last logged are in /tmp/vex_log.txt;
+copy the logger.h in your project and use.
+as default all logged are written to /tmp/vex_log.txt;

 ## How to use